Skip to main content

 Wellbutrin can interact with other antidepressants, including:

-While this is not a full list, other medications Wellbutrin can interact with are:
+While this is not a full list, other medications Wellbutrin can interact with include:

 • Medications that raise your risk of seizures, such as tramadol